 If you are going to work in this career area you must have a strong interest in people - in caring for them and keeping them healthy.
-This area includes a wide range of jobs, over three hundred different types.
+This area includes a wide range of jobs, with around 350 roles.

 Most jobs in this sector are with either the public sector, mainly the National Health Service (NHS) or private healthcare companies and clinics.
 You can work within:

 You can also work for voluntary or not-for-profit organisations, such as the British Red Cross or Médecins Sans Frontières (MSF) UK.

 There are currently 297,000 people working in healthcare in Scotland - of those, NHS Scotland employs 156,178 people.

 Although there was a rise in job vacancies during the pandemic in job families such as Ambulance Support Services, vacancies for Support Services, Administrative Services and Nursing and Midwifery have decreased, probably due to the demand at the time for COVID-related services such as testing, tracing and vaccination programmes.
 Employment in other job families, such as Medical and Dental staff, increased by 4.2% to 15,462.
 The number of Allied Health Professionals employed in NHS Scotland also increased by 4.5% to 13,462.
 Employment numbers in these two groups continue to increase.